Hypothesis testing for varying coefficient models in tail index regression: Introduction

-The varying coefficient models pioneered by Hastie and Tibshirani (1993) assume that the regression function $m_Y({\bf{X}},{\bf{T}})$ of interest satisfies
+The varying coefficient models pioneered by Hastie and Tibshirani (1993) assume that the regression function $m_Y({\bf{X}}, {\bf{T}})$ of interest satisfies

-for the given explanatory variable vectors ${\bf{X}}$ and ${\bf{T}}$, and the response variable $Y$, where ${\bm{\theta}}(\cdot)$ are unknown smooth functions of ${\bf{T}}$, which are denoted by coefficient functions.
-In mean and quantile regression, many authors have developed varying coefficient models, such as those of Wu et al.\,(1998), Fan and Zhang (1999), Huang et al.\,(2002, 2004), Kim (2007), Cai and Xu (2008), and Andriyana et al.\,(2014, 2018).
+for the given explanatory variable vectors ${\bf{X}}$ and ${\bf{T}}$, and the response variable $Y$, where ${\bm{\theta}}(\cdot)$ is the vector of unknown smooth functions of ${\bf{T}}$, which is denoted by the coefficient function vector.
+In mean and quantile regression, many authors have developed varying coefficient models, such as those of Wu et al. (1998), Fan and Zhang (1999), Huang et al. (2002, 2004), Kim (2007), Cai and Xu (2008), and Andriyana et al. (2014, 2018).
 Fan and Zhang (2008) provided a review article on the varying coefficient model.
-Some of these studies studied not only the estimation methods of the coefficient function, but also the hypothesis testing methods.
-We denote ${\bm{\theta}}(\cdot)=(\theta_1(\cdot),\theta_2(\cdot),\cdots,\theta_p(\cdot))^\top$.
+Some of these studies examined not only the estimation methods of the coefficient function, but also the hypothesis testing methods.
+We denote ${\bm{\theta}}(\cdot)=(\theta_1(\cdot), \theta_2(\cdot), \ldots, \theta_p(\cdot))^\top$.
 The hypothesis test for the constancy of a specific component can be represented as

-for an unknown constant ${\rm{C}}_0$, where ${\rm{H}}_{0{\rm{C}}}$ is the null hypothesis and ${\rm{H}}_{1{\rm{C}}}$ is the alternative hypothesis.
+for an unknown constant $C_0$, where ${\rm{H}}_{0{\rm{C}}}$ is the null hypothesis and ${\rm{H}}_{1{\rm{C}}}$ is the alternative hypothesis.
 It is particularly important to test the sparsity of a specific covariate, which can be expressed as

 where ${\rm{H}}_{0{\rm{Z}}}$ is the null hypothesis and ${\rm{H}}_{1{\rm{Z}}}$ is the alternative hypothesis.
 The varying coefficient model is flexible, but simpler models provide an easy interpretation of the data structure in real data analysis.
-The hypothesis tests noted above help drop the varying coefficient model into a simpler model.
-In mean and quantile regression, testing methods based on the comparison of the residual sum of squares include Cai et al.\,(2000), Fan et al.\,(2001), Huang et al.\,(2002), and Kim (2007), among others, where they used the bootstrap to implement their test.
-Fan and Zhang (2000) proposed a testing method based on the asymptotic distribution of the maximum deviation between the estimated coefficient function and the true coefficient function in mean regression.
+The above hypothesis tests help to reduce the varying coefficient model to a simpler model.
+In mean and quantile regression, testing methods based on the comparison of the residual sum of squares include Cai et al. (2000), Fan et al. (2001), Huang et al. (2002), and Kim (2007), among others, where they used the bootstrap to implement their test.
+In mean regression, Fan and Zhang (2000) proposed the testing method based on the asymptotic distribution of the maximum deviation between the estimated coefficient function and true coefficient function.